Introduction

 Opera Lucca also hosts a composition program, focusing on text setting and learning voice types.
 Visit the composition program for more information.

-Tuition ranges from $3900 to $4900, depending on housing options.
-Contact us at [email protected] and follow us on facebook!
+Tuition ranges from $4000 to $5050, depending on housing options.
+Contact us at [email protected] and follow us on facebook and instagram!

 City of Lucca